 Please notice that with reprojection active the area/length computing is now affected by the ellipsoid you have defined in the project properties (wgs84 by default, but you can choose also "planimetric/none").

-#4 Updated by Thomas McAdam about 6 years ago
+#4 Updated by Thomas McAdam over 6 years ago

 I am able to recreate the bug in 2.2 as well, although it's characteristics are slightly different.
 In the screengrab qgis_error3.jpg.